MaRDI4NFDI/docker-wikibase/README.md

 2 and 3 are concatted to the final LocalSettings in shared folder in entrypoint.sh

+**Note**: edits of `LocalSettings.php.*template` files are **not** deployed on a running system, but are only considered on initialization.
+Fixes must therefore be carried out manually on the production system.

 # Overview of the Shell-scripts

 |shellscript  | description                                      |